-McCloskeys return to court, ask judge to disqualify prosecutor for alleged political bias
+McCloskey’s demand judge is removed for alleged political bias, couple’s lawyer says hearing was ‘worthwhile’

 A St. Louis couple charged with unlawful use of a weapon during a confrontation with protesters over the summer returned to court on Wednesday asking a judge to disqualify the city's top prosecutor from the case because of her alleged political motivation.

-A grand jury earlier this month indicted Mark McCloskey, 63, and Patricia McCloskey, 61, on charges of unlawful use of a weapon and tampering with evidence.
+The couple's court appearance comes after a grand jury indicted Mark McCloskey, 63, and Patricia McCloskey, 61, earlier this month on charges of unlawful use of a weapon and tampering with evidence.

+The court issued no ruling on Wednesday, but the couple's attorney, Joel Schwartz, said he thought "a lot of worthwhile came out of" the hearing.

+"It was a motion to disqualify (Circuit Attorney Kim Gardner) based on the appearance of impropriety.
+Essentially that she politicized these charges," Schwartz told Fox News.

+Asked to gauge whether he thought the court was more favorable to the McCloskey’s or Gardner, Schwartz said: “We’ll find out in a week or so.”

-The effort to disqualify Circuit Attorney Kim Gardner, a Democrat, contends that her prosecution is politically motivated.
-The McCloskeys' attorney, Joel Schwartz, cites emails referencing the case that were sent to potential donors ahead of Gardner's primary election victory in August.
+The McCloskeys' attorney, Joel Schwartz, has previously cited emails referencing the case that were sent to potential donors ahead of Gardner's primary election victory in August.

 Gardner's office responded that the "fundraising emails establish her interest was only in pushing back against Republican attacks on her and her prosecutorial authority — which have nothing to do with the defendants."